bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

 Here are just some of the ways in which attackers are abusing NPM:

-1. Using AI to find new and un-known vulnerabilities in old and unmaintained modules that are still widely used.
+1. Using AI to find new and unknown vulnerabilities in old and unmaintained modules that are still widely used.
 2. Sneaking additional malicious code into apparently helpful pull requests to the open source community.
-3. Tricking worn out open source maintainers into accepting help from apparently helpful but malicious *"volunteers"*.
+3. Tricking worn-out open source maintainers into accepting help from apparently helpful but malicious *"volunteers"*.
 4. Hacking developer's NPM or GitHub accounts to publish malicious versions of completely legitimate and well maintained modules.
 Or, more nefariously, to quietly tweak their CI/CD pipelines (for example GitHub actions) to inject malicious code into every release after the intended code gets pushed!
 5. Hacking developers to computers to sneak malicious additions directly into the code.
 6. Compromising commonly used development tools — for example, in 2025 and 2026 we have seen a dramatic rise in compromised or malicious plugins in the [VSCode](https://code.visualstudio.com) market place.